tintinrevient/rag-redis-demo/README.md

 ### Challenges

-- [x] Extract numbers in PDF table-like picture.
+- [x] Extract numbers in PDF table-like picture. ✨ [Table Transformer (TATR)](https://github.com/microsoft/table-transformer) can extract info from images to Pandas dataframes.
-- [ ] **Pinpoint** the exact chunk which contains the desired numbers, e.g., the scope 1 emission for 2022.
+- [x] **Pinpoint** the exact chunk which contains the desired numbers, e.g., the scope 1 emission for 2022 is xxx.
 (LLM understands words better than numbers w.r.t. their semantic meanings?)
 - [ ] **Cast a net** in multiple chunks and summarize them in a list to answer the question, e.g., there are 3 action plans: action plan 1 is xxx, action plan 2 is xxx, etc...

 ![overview](pix/goals.png)